Bruce Samazan

-E Street
+Early and personal life

+Samazan was born in Malagasy in 1970 to a French father and English mother.
+He and his parents moved to Australia in 1973 due to a coup in the country.
+He holds dual French and Australian citizenship.
+Samazan grew up in Stanwell Park with his mother and three sisters.
+He attended Bulli High School.

+Samazan had a few modelling jobs when he was younger.
+In 1987, he competed in the Wollongong Model of the Year contest, but came second to Ashley Paske, who went onto become an actor in Richmond Hill and Neighbours.
+Samazan later became a brickie's labourer.
+In 1990, just as Samazan's acting career was beginning, the French Government ordered him to go to France for compulsory military national service.
+However, Samazan was able to prove his Australian citizenship and stay in the country.

+Samazan lives in Noosa with his wife and two daughters.

+Career

-Samazan was a brickie's labourer until 1989 when he accompanied his girlfriend to an audition for a part in the Network Ten soap E Street.
-The series had debuted six months earlier to a lukewarm reception from audience and critics alike, and a major cast and crew re-shuffle was imminent.
-His girlfriend didn't get the part, but the casting director liked Bruce so much they offered him the part of a new character called Max Simmons, a new recruit at the community police station.
+In 1989, Samazan accompanied his girlfriend to an audition for a part in the Network Ten soap E Street.
+He was asked to try out too, but neither he or his girlfriend landed a role.
+However, the casting director liked Samazan enough to invite him to attend a six-week acting course.
+Samazan auditioned again and was offered the role of new character Max Simmons, a new recruit at the community police station.
 Introduced early in Season 2, his role was primarily comic relief, but with the addition of ruthless killer Sonny Bennett to proceedings, E Streets storylines grew darker and the character of Max became more central and balanced.
-By 1992, Samazan was at the height of his fame, and won the 1992 Silver Logie as the Most Popular Actor on Australian television.
+In 1992, Samazan won the Logie Award for Most Popular Actor.

 By the beginning of 1993, E Street's popularity had dwindled and the producers became more and more desperate to lure viewers.
 This resulted in one of the soap's more outrageous plots which involved Samazan's character Max turning into a werewolf.
 Although this scene was part of a dream sequence, it was at this point that the tabloid media began to speculate that E Street had "jumped the shark", and the series was cancelled in May 1993.
-Bruce stayed with the show until the final episode where his character fell in love with Bonnie Tate (Melissa Bell) who awoke from a coma just in time to see the final credits sequence.
+Samazan stayed with the show until the final episode.
+His character fell in love with Bonnie Tait (Melissa Bell) who awoke from a coma just in time to see the final credits sequence.

-In mid-1993, Samazan released a rap music single under the pseudonym B-Man Samazan on the Westside Records label called "One of a Kind", and filmed a music video for the song with Kellie Crawford from Teen Queens (and later of Hi-5 fame).
+In mid-1993, Samazan released the rap music single "One of a Kind" under the pseudonym B-Man Samazan on the Westside Records label.
+He filmed a music video for the song with Kellie Crawford from Teen Queens (and later of Hi-5 fame).
 The song peaked at No. 80 on the ARIA Charts in June 1993.
 Samazan's Neighbours co-star Scott Michaelson went on record during a 2003 court case saying Samazan had been lucky his song did not get too much airplay because it was "particularly bad".